 Training and certification take mere weeks to complete.
 Medical billing takes months to master.
 Learning anatomy and physiology, ICD-10 codes, billing guidelines, and everything else will certainly take longer than a month or two.

 These companies can’t provide the names of medical billers who bought their business model and are now successfully running their business.
 And when they are able to give you their names, they’re either overly singing the company’s praises or can’t be reached.

 There’s either an overwhelming abundance of positive reviews online or complete silence.
 Check websites like Glassdoor or the Better Business Bureau to learn if there are any unresolved complaints in the company’s history.
 Sometimes a simple Google search can give you information about whether the company you’ve been talking to is a scam or not.

 Consult a lawyer or business adviser first before you sign any document or pay any money to them if you can.

 The FTC has also written a helpful guide on how to avoid being scammed by at-home medical billing businesses and where to report scammers.

 In conclusion, if an offer sounds too good to be true, then it probably is.

 The Bottom Line

-What you don’t hear often is that medical biller positions require training, certification and experience.
+What you don’t hear often is that medical biller positions require extensive training, certification, and experience.

-These medical coding or billing are not for everyone.
-You need to understand insurance, healthcare and medical terminologies like it’s your second language.
+These medical coding or billing jobs are not for everyone.
+You need to understand insurance, healthcare, and medical terminologies like it’s your second language.